c3d/xl/doc/HANDBOOK_0-introduction.md

 > ```
 > adder N is (X is N + X)
 > ```
-> However, this is not consistent with the rest of the language.
+> However, this is not consistent with the rest of the language, and
-> It is likely that `lambda` will be required in all future implementations.
+> `lambda` will be required in future implementations.

 </details>
 <details>